girish1511/Optimization-based-Inverse-Rendering/README.md

 ### References
 * Guo, Yudong, et al. "Cnn-based real-time dense face reconstruction with inverse-rendered photo-realistic face images."
 IEEE transactions on pattern analysis and machine intelligence 41.6 (2018): 1294-1307.
 * Rendering adn rasterization code based on [this implemention](https://github.com/YadiraF/face3d)
-* PyTorch jacobian matrix computation based on [this implementation](https://github.com/ast0414/adversarial-example/blob/master/craft.py)
+* Jacobian matrix computation function in pytorch is based on [this implementation](https://github.com/ast0414/adversarial-example/blob/master/craft.py) and in numpy is based on [this implementation](https://stackoverflow.com/questions/49553006/compute-the-jacobian-matrix-in-python)